honeycombio/refinery/CONTRIBUTING.md

 `go run ./cmd/refinery/main.go -c config_complete.yaml -r rules_complete.yaml`

+# Running Refinery tests locally

+Refinery tests require a local instance of Redis to execute.
+A simple way to run this is using Docker:

+`docker run --name refinery-redis -p 6379:6379 -d redis`

+Then you can execute the tests with:

+`make test`

 # Making changes to configuration code

 With the new configuration format redesign in v2.0.0, the workflow for making a configuration requires the following steps: